Helper command to create or update stages in

 --quiet- do not write anything to standard output.
 Exit with 0 if no problems arise, otherwise 1.

 --verbose- displays detailed tracing information.

-Let's create a DVC project and a stage (that counts the number of
+Let's create a stage (that counts the number of lines in a

 This results in the following stage entry in